Mitrovica, Kosovo: Prehistory & Antiquity

 The archaeological site of Fafos is located in the suburban area of Mitrovica, within the industrial zone adjacent to the a phosphates production factory.
 This site underwent excavation between 1955 and 1961, covering a total area of approximately 1,200 square meters.
 The findings confirmed the presence of two separate Neolithic settlements associated with the Vinča culture, situated about 200 meters apart from each other.
 The earlier settlement, referred to as Fafos I, consisted of characteristic semi-subterranean huts used for shelter.
 In contrast, the later settlement, known as Fafos II, featured house-huts arranged in a row.
 Notably, archaeological research indicated that a significant portion of the huts in both settlements had been destroyed by an extensive fire.
 Artifacts discovered in these settlements included various everyday objects such as cult items, ritual vases, and anthropomorphic figurines.

 The Neolithic site of Zhitkoc, situated approximately 3 km north of Zveçan, is positioned on a plateau near the Zhitkoc train station.
-In 1958, a series of preliminary excavations were conducted near the banks of the Ibër River, revealing the remains of a typical Neolithic settlement that belonged to both the earlier Starčevo culture and the later Vinča culture.
+In 1958, a series of preliminary excavations were conducted near the banks of the Ibar River, revealing the remains of a typical Neolithic settlement that belonged to both the earlier Starčevo culture and the later Vinča culture.

 The adjacent archaeological site of Karagaç is found on a lower terrace along the riverbank and was investigated between 1955 and 1960.
 The archaeological findings indicated occupation during the middle Neolithic period.
 The settlement mainly consisted of semi-subterranean, elliptical huts, protected by ditches.
 Inside these dwellings, a significant amount of pottery associated with the Starcevo culture was uncovered.
 Furthermore, the settlement persisted into a later phase, with huts constructed from interwoven timber beams coated with earth/mud.
 Evidence from ceramic fragments and anthropomorphic figurines suggests that this settlement was also inhabited during the earlier stage of the Late Neolithic, specifically the Vinca culture.
 In addition to Neolithic artifacts, traces of a settlement and cemetery from the Bronze and Iron Ages were discovered in the same area, underscoring the continuity of human habitation from prehistoric times.